SpamixOfficial/OpenClick/README.md

   ```
   python3 main.py
   ```
-while in the correct folder to run the script!
+while inside the `universal/` folder to run the script!
 Use the command
   ```
   python3 manager.py --c
   ```
-while in the correct folder to open up the customization menu!
+while inside the `universal/` folder to open up the customization menu!
 (Tip!
 Use -h instead of --c to get the help menu instead!)
 If you want to customize the constant click delay, then use the command
   ```
   python3 main.py -cd [value]